-A vigorous group of scientists and trainees dedicated to the expansion and transmission of knowledge about the biological world.
+We are a diverse and inclusive community conducting biochemical research at the forefront of current knowledge; educating medical students, graduate students and fellows; and serving the institution, the extended scientific community, and society at large.
 Our particular focus is the characterization of macromolecules and biological processes at the molecular level.
-Research groups in the department address the structure of biological macromolecules, the mechanisms by which they function, and the possible applications to research technology and to medicine. more
+Research groups in the department determine the structures of biological macromolecules, elucidate the mechanisms by which they function, and translate this information to advance research technology and medicine.

 Helena Safavi was born in Isfahan, Iran, and lived there for five years before moving to Germany with her family.
 During her youth in the small German town, Welschen Ennest, Helena discovered a love of nature and ecosystems, and remembers poring over books detailing the rich biodiversity of rainforests and coral reefs.
 Helena attended the University of Cologne as an undergraduate, where she studied biology, majoring in zoology, botany, and biochemistry.
 During her fourth year, Helena had the opportunity to volunteer in a lab studying corals and sea anemones, and was quickly hooked.
 She worked with Anke Klueter at the Australian Institute of Marine Sciences in Queensland, Australia, for her Master’s degree, which focused on looking at the impact of heat and excessive sedimentation on the symbiosis between corals and their resident algae.